Heartbleed: Patch

-The problem can be fixed by ignoring Heartbeat Request messages that ask for more data than their payload need.
+The problem can be fixed by ignoring Heartbeat Request messages that ask for more data than their payload needs, as required by the RFC.

 Version 1.0.1g of OpenSSL adds some bounds checks to prevent the buffer over-read.
-For example, the following test was introduced to determine whether a heartbeat request would trigger Heartbleed; it silently discards malicious requests.
+The test listed below was one introduced to determine whether a heartbeat request would trigger Heartbleed; it silently discards malicious requests.